Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Conclusion

+In this study, we proposed a numerical method that is capable of computing eigenmodes and eigenvalues for linear stability analyses of aircraft wake vortices with high time-efficiency and accuracy compared to previous studies.
+Also, we established a means of unambiguously verifying whether the numerically computed eigenmodes and eigenvalues are physical, spatially resolved, or spurious.

-In this study, we developed a numerical method for linear stability analysis of aircraft wake vortices.
-The $q$-vortex model was chosen as a base flow, which is a non-dimensional vortex model describing both Lamb-Oseen and Batchelor vortices.
-The numerical method used algebraically mapped associated Legendre functions $P_{L_m}^n (r)$, where a map parameter $L$ is applied to the associated Legendre functions via \eqref{mapping}, as Galerkin basis functions for spectral expansion of functions in a radially unbounded domain.
-These basis functions were found to be suitable because they capture the correct boundary conditions of the analyticity at the origin and the rapid decay in the far-field.
-In addition, we applied the poloidal-toroidal decomposition to the linearised governing equations in order to reduce the problem size for computation.
-We believed our numerical method is preferable for the linear analysis of vortex dynamics due to the following reasons.
+We developed a numerical method for the linear stability analysis of aircraft wake vortices, and applied this method to the $q$-vortex model, which is a non-dimensional vortex model that portrays the Lamb-Oseen or Batchelor vortices, used as the base vortex profile.
+Our numerical method employs algebraically mapped associated Legendre functions $P_{L_m}^n(r)$, defined in \eqref{maplegfun}, as Galerkin basis functions for the spectral expansion of functions in a radially unbounded domain.
+We found these basis functions to be suitable as they capture the correct boundary conditions, including analyticity at the origin and rapid decay in the far field.
+By applying the poloidal-toroidal decomposition to the linearised governing equations, we reduced the problem size for computation while preserving the spatial order of the equations.
+Furthermore, we believe that our numerical method is preferable for linear analyses of vortex dynamics for the following reasons.